arnavrneo/Nifty50-Data-Engineering/README.md

 - **Schemas**: for seperating "DEV" and "PROD" environments.

-- **Snowpipe**: an automated ingestion pipe that recieves the notification from the SQS and ingests the data into stages accordingly.
+- **Snowpipe**: an automated ingestion pipe that recieves the notification from the SQS and ingests the data into different stages accordingly.

 ## How the pipeline works?